goregath/ustar.bash/README.md

 A pure bash library for generating uncompressed tarball chunks.

-This implementation fully self-contained and does not rely on any external programs.
+This implementation is fully self-contained and does not rely on any external programs.

 Tested with _bash 5.1_, striving for support from _4.3+_.